Step 0: Build environment

 dg_setup_reload both

-gets everything mounted and running you can just cd
+dg-setup gets everything mounted and running you can just cd into

-terminals and take it from there without dg-setup
+terminals and take it from there without dg-setup.
+When entering the

 should need to do extra is: